eavonius/powerdelivery/getting-started.markdown

 	</div>
 </div>

-The *ordered* keywords tells powerdelivery to run these steps in sequence.
-The key of each step will be displayed as a status message. *Roles* is an array of any roles that should be applied when this step is reached.
+The *ordered* keyword tells powerdelivery to run these steps in sequence.
+The key of each step will be displayed as a status message. *Roles* is an list of any roles that should be applied when this step is reached.
 In this case we will apply the *Compile* role we implemented in the role script earlier.
-Lastly, *Nodes* is a reference to the environment scripts that specifies what set of computing nodes will have the roles applied on them.
+Lastly, *Nodes* is a list of sets of nodes from the environment script that specifies which sets will have the roles applied to them.

 Whew!
 That's a mouthful.
 In layman's terms, this code says "When *building the product*, apply the *compile* role to the *build* nodes in the environment".